kroli98/PoseFitIOS/README.md

 -------------------------------------------------------
 PoseFit is an iOS app that estimates human pose from camera footage, allowing it to automatically count repetitions of fitness exercises, analyze their accuracy, and provide real-time feedback to users.
-This project was the topic of my BSc thesis in Computer Science Engineering, and it received the highest possible grade.
+This project was the topic of my BSc thesis in Computer Science Engineering.

 Tech Stack:
   Programming Language: Swift